zdravkov/kendo-docs/getting-started/themebuilder.md

 #### Using the LESS output

 The LESS output of the ThemeBuilder depends on the theme-template.less theme template that is distributed along with the Kendo UI source.
-Save the LESS output to a .less file alongside the template.less and refer to the [official LESS documentation](http://lesscss.org/#-client-side-usage) on the various ways you can process it.
+Save the LESS output to a .less file alongside the theme-template.less and refer to the [official LESS documentation](http://lesscss.org/#-client-side-usage) on the various ways you can process it.

 > The common CSS files (`kendo.common.css` when using Kendo UI Web or `kendo.dataviz.css` when using Kendo UI DataViz) should always be registered on the page, even when using ThemeBuilder-generated themes.